stephanieogh/php_regform/README.md

-This is a simple registration form built with PHP.
+This is a simple registration form built with PHP, HTML.